-The game cover section has been updated for 2020, it provides a wider choice of mixtures that have been in development for the last 3 years.
+The game cover section helps to provide a wider choice of mixtures that have been developed through the years.

 The FlexiCover mixtures provide both 1 and 2 year options and can be used for both flushing and holding cover.
 The combination of grain sorghum and brassica species provides reliable cover all the way through the winter.
 The new Cotswold Partridge mix combines species attractive to partridge and a broken canopy to protect against predators from above.